davidwesst/davidwesst.github.io/src/blog/how-much-is-enough-documentation/index.md

 You can document as many or as few decisions as you want.
 In the case of my website project, [I documented a few core decisions early on][3] because I wanted to remember _why I built it this way_.
 Even though I am adding content regularly and tweaking features frequently enough, I could shelve the development at any point.

 In terms of format, there are plenty of ways to document decisions and why it is important, but I am not going to spend time explaining that.
-Instead I would recommend reading about [how GitHub documents decisions][4].
+Instead I would recommend reading [how GitHub documents decisions][4].
 That is where I started, and they have a great breakdown of the different format and tools that can support you, if you're inclined to get into the tooling.

 For the website, I [decided to use MADR as my decision document template][5] and documented "why" I chose it as the first decision for the project and [documented it][5].